RISE Treatment Room FAQs

 Please bring any imaging results (X-Rays, Ultrasound, CT scan, etc.).

-We have practitioners available Monday-Thursday.
-Our Osteopaths are on site Monday, Tuesday and Wednesday and our Physiotherapists are on site Wednesday and Thursday.
+We have practitioners available Tuesday-Thursday.
+Our osteopath is on site on Tuesday.
+Our physiotherapist is on site Wednesday and Thursday.

 Treatment has generally been shown to be safe and effective during pregnancy.